fwenzel/django-gearman/README.md

 To start a worker, run `python manage.py gearman_worker`.
 It will start serving all registered jobs.

+To spawn more than one worker (if, e.g., most of your jobs are I/O bound), use the `-w` option:

+    python manage.py gearman_worker 5

+will start five workers.

 Since the process will keep running while waiting for and executing jobs, you probably want to run this in a _screen_ session or similar.